VinnieLasagna/my-rpg-website/docs/cantrips-and-nipple-clamps/adventure-log/chapter-01.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

-# Create a Blog Post
+# Ch.
+1 - Reach For the Stars

 Docusaurus creates a **page for each blog post**, but also a **blog index page**, a **tag system**, an **RSS** feed...